Discover all the tax services we offer

 When US taxpayers move abroad, they generally do not consider the effects the move has on their social security benefits that are paid out upon retirement.
 This is usually because individuals do not understand how social security benefits are calculated and paid out in the first place.
 Social security is something most individuals just know they pay into and the contribution is reported on the W-2.
-This article will delve a little deeper into the social security benefit calculation, and provide expat tax advice on how to avoid reducing your benefits.
+This article will delve a little deeper into foreign pensions and Social Security benefits calculations, and provide expat tax advice on how to avoid reducing your benefits.

 Once an individual qualifies – the actual social security benefit is calculated.
 This is based on the level of earnings throughout the working period as well as the age of retirement of the individual.
 The higher the earnings and the later the retirement age, the greater the benefit that is paid out.
 The Social Security Administration offers calculators that can help individuals calculate the payout based on various factors, which may aid individuals in deciding when they would like to retire.